-Open the folder sen2cor-2.3.0, type "python setup.py install" and follow the instructions.
-The setup will install the SEN2COR application and all its dependencies under the Anaconda python distribution.
+Step into the folder sen2cor-2.2.0, type "python setup.py install" and follow the instructions.
+The setup will install the Sen2Cor application and all its dependencies under the Anaconda python distribution.

-At the end of the installation you can select your home directory for the SEN2COR configuration data.
-This is by default: "C:\Users\<your user account>\documents\sen2cor"
+At the end of the installation you can select your home directory for the Sen2Cor configuration data.
+This is by default:

+"C:\Users\<your user account>\documents\sen2cor-<version>"